Legna10/Checkie-by-AngPhie/README.md

 Checkie by AngPhie - Simple To-Do App with Sticky Notes

 Checkie by AngPhie is a minimal and playful to-do list application that includes a sticky wall feature.
-It's built with HTML, CSS, Vanilla JavaScript, and powered by a Node.js + Express backend with JSON-based data storage.
+It's built with HTML, CSS, and powered by a Node.js + Express backend with JSON-based data storage.

 Features:
 Add, edit, and delete tasks, with due dates, priorities, and tags